azurite/AST-245-N-Body/README.md

 ## Dependencies

-This repository contains everything you need to compile and run the code.
+You'll need [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for the code to compile.
+If needed change the `EIGEN` variable in the makefile to the path of your eigen source files.
 You'll need [MathGL 2.0](http://mathgl.sourceforge.net/) or higher to plot the data of the first task and [Python 3](https://www.python.org/download/releases/3.0/) or higher to plot the data of the second task.
-Otherwise you only need a C++ compiler.
-The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library is included in the `lib` directory.

 ## Usage